 Hydrogen Embrittlement

-Hydrogen Embrittlement Hydrogen embrittlement can occur when metals are exposed to hydrogen gas or certain hydrogen-containing compounds.
-When hydrogen atoms diffuse into metal, they can weaken the metal’s atomic bonds and cause it to become more brittle and...
+Hydrogen embrittlement can occur when metals are exposed to hydrogen gas or certain hydrogen-containing compounds.
+When hydrogen atoms diffuse into metal, they can weaken the metal’s atomic bonds and cause it to become more brittle and prone to cracking or...

 Metal Failure